acezalba/grav-theme-canvas/README.md

 - Grav >= 1.7
 - Sitemap
 - Feed
+- Form
+- Admin

-Note: Support for `feed` is still basic and will be improved in the future. `blog` templates must explicitly define `content.item` attributes in their frontmatter for the feed to show.
+Note: Support for `feed` and `form` is still basic and will be improved in the future. `blog` templates must explicitly define `content.item` attributes in their frontmatter for the feed to show.
 See [feed plugin repo](https://github.com/getgrav/grav-plugin-feed) for more details.

 ## Installation